brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 ---

-In our [previous post]({{ site.baseurl }}{% post_url 2020-05-12-AI-Supercomputing %}), we've discuss different techniques and levels of parallelism (model, data, pipeline, CPU offloading) and showed that efficient parallelism (with almost-linear scaling) at scale is possible in Machine Learning problems.
+In our [previous post]({{ site.baseurl }}{% post_url 2020-05-12-AI-Supercomputing %}), we discussed different techniques and levels of parallelism (model, data, pipeline, CPU offloading) and showed that efficient parallelism (with almost-linear scaling) at scale is possible in Machine Learning problems.
 However, recursive models --- such as the ones used in translation and text interpretation tasks --- are not easy to parallelize.
 In this post we explain why.

 # Encoder-Decoder and Sequence-to-Sequence